hrishikeshnikam2000/Image_Identifier_in_Python/README.md

 Identifies the name of Given picture if the picture of the same person was used in the defined data Set.

-Identifies name From provided Data Set of pictures.
+Identifies name of the person From provided Data Set of pictures.

 It is a very basic project and makes use of the following libraries: